Learn More About Coenzyme Q10 (CoQ10)

 Since the mid-1970s Japanese doctors have used CoQ10 as a reliable, nontoxic therapy for congestive heart failure and high blood pressure.
 Some nutritionally oriented doctors in America also employ CoQ10 for such purposes as well, but this use remains controversial, since the Food and Drug Administration has not approved it to treat these illnesses.

-Three studies suggest that CoQ10 may play a role in reducing the frequency and severity of migraines, perhaps because brain tissue is metabolically very active and therefore has a high demand for substances that can boost production of adenosine triphosphate.
+Three studies suggest that CoQ10 supplements may play a role in reducing the frequency and severity of migraines, perhaps because brain tissue is metabolically very active and therefore has a high demand for substances that can boost production of adenosine triphosphate.

 Doctors who administer CoQ10 to ill patients and test subjects often claim to observe an increase in oral health among those who have pre-existing gum conditions such as gingivitis and periodontal disease.